SmingHub/Sming/docs/source/information/develop/documentation.rst

 Read the Docs and Sphinx
 ------------------------

-Online documention is managed via
+Online documentation is managed via
 `Read the Docs <https://docs.readthedocs.io/en/stable/index.html>`_, which uses `Sphinx <https://www.sphinx-doc.org>`_ as the documentation build system.